Data Services Classes and Customized Trainings

 Are you applying for a NIH R01 grant with an upcoming deadline?
 Do you need help finalizing your Data Management and Sharing Plan (DMSP)?
 Physically or virtually drop-into the library with a draft of your DMSP to receive feedback from a HSLS librarian.
 Can’t make this scheduled time?
 No problem; contact Data Services or request feedback through th...

-OSF (Open Science Framework) is a free platform for hosting and collaborating on datasets, documentation, and research results.
+OSF (Open Science Framework) is a free platform for hosting and collaborating on datasets, documentation, and research results to make research more FAIR (Findable, Accessible, Interoperable, and Reusable.)
 In this workshop, we will tour OSF, discuss the principles of open science in our fields, and work through a sample project together.
-Participants will learn: - How to discover and download data through OSF - How to manage...

 Planning is a core component of managing your research data.
 The planning stage is when you decide how you will name and organize your files, identify who will need access to your data, and ensure that you're accounting for all of the data products your research will produce.
 In this class, we will work through hands-on planning exercises that you ...